telerik/fiddler-jam-docs/portal/get-started-portal.md

 # First Steps with the Fiddler Jam Portal

-This tutorial describes how to start using the Fiddler Jam Portal if you have access rights corresponding to the [Portal User role]({% slug fj-users %}#portal-users).
+This tutorial describes how to start using the Fiddler Jam Portal if you have access rights corresponding to the [Portal User role]({% slug fj-users %}#portal-users), and the Extension user has shared the log containing a video recording with you through a link.

 - First, you will open the customer-provided generated link with a browser.
-- Next, you'll access the protected private workspace with the stored logs.
+- Next, you'll access the default private workspace with stored logs and add the submitted log to it thus sharing the recording with other Portal Users on your team.
-- Finally, you will prioritize the issue, add context, and share it with the development team.

 ## Prerequisites